leoncvlt/three-extended-material/README.md

   uniforms: {
     checkersSize: 5.0,
   },
-  // no defines vertex shader modifications needed
+  // no defines or vertex shader modifications needed
   // in this extension, so we can leave them out
   fragmentShader: (shader) => {
     shader = `